yugabyte/yugabyte-db/docs/content/v2.12/develop/best-practices-ycql.md

 ### Use `partition_hash` for large table scans

-`partition_hash` function can be handy for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be run in parallel.
+`partition_hash` function can be used for querying a subset of the data to get approximate row counts or to breakdown full-table operations into smaller sub-tasks that can be run in parallel.
 See [example usage](../../api/ycql/expr_fcall#partition-hash-function) along with a working Python script.

 ## Miscellaneous